hexawyz/exo-app.io/index.md

 Exo is a lightweight background service provided with a nice modern Windows UI, that will manage the features of your devices without sacrificing excessive amounts of memory and CPU.

-With Exo, you will be able get rid of many apps on your computer and save up your precious RAM and CPU power.
+With Exo, you will be able get rid of many apps on your computer and reclaim your precious RAM and CPU power.

 You can check the [Supported Devices](devices.md) page to see if your device(s) are supported.